ethanrae/CosmicCrispMod/CONTRIBUTING.md

-# 🤝 How to Help with eCHOMP
+# 🤝 How to Help with Cosmic Crisp Mod

 We want to make this mod a joy to work on.
 You don't need to be a "coder" or install complex tools.
 Find the section below that matches what you have installed!